LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 In [@P0443R13] we have included the fundamental principles described in [@P1660R0], and the fundamental requirement to customize algorithms.
 In recent discussions we have converged to an understanding of the `submit` operation on a `sender` and its more fundamental primitives `connect` and `start` supporting general interoperation between algorithms, and algorithm customization giving us full flexibility to optimize, to offload and to avoid synchronization in chains of mutually compatible algorithm customizations.

-As a starting point, in [@P0443R13] we only include a `bulk_execute` algorithm, that satisfies the core requirement we planned with [@P0443R11] to provide scalar and bulk execution.
+As a starting point, in [@P0443R13] we only include a `bulk_execute` algorithm, that satisfies the core requirement to provide scalar and bulk execution.
 To make the C++23 solution completely practical, we should extend the set of algorithms, however.
 This paper suggests an expanded initial set that enables early useful work chains.
 This set is intended to act as a discussion focus for us to discuss one by one, and to analyze the finer constraints of the wording to make sure we do not over-constrain the design.